-- In a shelter, motel, vehicle or campground - In an abandoned building, trailer or other inadequate accommodations, or - Doubled up with friends or relatives because you cannot find or afford housing.
+- In a shelter, motel, vehicle or campground - · On the street - · In an abandoned building, trailer or other inadequate accommodations, or - Doubled up with friends or relatives because you cannot find or afford housing.

 Then, your preschool-aged and school-aged children have certain rights or protections under the McKinney-Vento Homeless Education Assistance Act.